Behavioral health

 Post-traumatic stress disorder

 Learn more about the causes and symptoms of post-traumatic stress disorder (PTSD).
-This topic looks at how treatment can help, the steps you can take, and discusses the most effective treatments — counseling and antidepressant medicines.
-This topic also includes stories from others in their own words.
+This topic looks at how treatment can help, the steps you can take, and discusses effective treatments.

 Suicidal thoughts or threats